-Student(s): is/are all persons enrolled at the university both full and part time, pursuing undergraduate, graduate, or professional studies.
+Student(s): is/are all persons enrolled at the university both full and part time, pursuing undergraduate, graduate, or professional studies as well as student workers and graduate assistants.
 Persons who are not officially enrolled for a particular term but who have a relationship with the university are considered students.
 This definition includes, but is not limited to, incoming freshmen, transfer students, anyone participating in university sponsored programs or activities, persons who enroll in courses from time to time, and participants in third party programs (RUSO 4.4.3).

-Supportive Measures: defined as individualized services reasonably available that are non-punitive, nondisciplinary, and not unreasonably burdensome to the other party while designed to ensure equal educational access, protect safety, or deter sexual harassment.
+Supportive Measures: defined as individualized services reasonably available that are non-punitive, non-disciplinary, and not unreasonably burdensome to the other party while designed to ensure equal educational access, protect safety, or deter sexual harassment.

-Title IX Coordinator: is responsible for oversight of the investigation and resolution of all reports of gender-based discrimination, sexual harassment, domestic violence, dating violence and stalking.
-The coordinator is trained in University policies and procedures as well as applicable laws.
+Title IX Coordinator: will assign claims involving employees to the Assistant Director of Human Resources as the designee of the Affirmative Action Officer.
+The Affirmative Action Officer is responsible for oversight of employee investigations and resolution of all reports of gender-based discrimination, sexual harassment, domestic violence, dating violence and stalking involving employees.
+The coordinator and the Assistant Director of Human Resources are trained in University policies and procedures as well as applicable laws.